Random walks at random times: Convergence to iterated L\'{e}vy motion, fractional stable motions, and other self-similar processes: A recursive construction of some fractional stable motions

-The second issue concerns \eqref{yp2} and \eqref{ym2} which are \sas\ processes, but are well-defined only if the local times are in $L^\aa(\Om'\times\R)$.
-In other words, we will need the $\alpha$-th moment of the local times to be integrable.
-To solve these two issues, we use the following result.
+The second issue concerns (\ref{yp2}) and (\ref{ym2}) which are {S$\al$S} processes, but are well defined only if the local times are in $L^\alpha(\Om'\times\R)$.
+In other words, we will need the $\alpha$th moment of the local times to be integrable.
+To solve these two issues, we use the following result. \begin{theorem} \mbox{Suppose $Y_t=Y_t(\omega')$ is an $H'$-sssi process which satisfies:}